 At first, you want to include as much detail as you possibly can.

-Every customer journey map should start with your customer persona.
+Every customer journey map should start with your buyer persona.
 Depending on your business, you may have different-tier customers and a variety of typical buyers.
 So, you’ll need to define those and ideally create a customer journey map for each of them.

 (Awareness, Consideration, Acquisition…)